StephaneDjbg/Tempest-Installer/README.md

 - JTempestSDR.jar (main application)
 - Native DLLs: TSDRLibraryNDK.dll, TSDRPlugin_ExtIO.dll, TSDRPlugin_Mirics.dll, TSDRPlugin_RawFile.dll
 - ExtIO drivers: ExtIO_HackRF.dll, ExtIO_USRP.dll

+**Note**: After installation, restart PowerShell to refresh environment variables.
+If TempestSDR fails to load with DLL errors, use Dependencies GUI to verify plugins are 32-bit (should show "i386" in Machine field).
+Missing DLLs (shown in red) can be downloaded from https://fr.dll-files.com/ and placed in the same folder as the JAR/bugged ExtIO DLL or in SysWOW64.

 ### Testing SDR Hardware Connection